 Two-Year J.D.
 Program for Foreign-Trained Lawyers

-Upon approval of the dean of the College of Law and successful completion of 30 credit hours of coursework at Toledo Law with a cumulative GPA of at least a 2.5, the student shall be granted up to 29 credit hours toward advanced standing for law studies completed outside of the U.S. The student will then be eligible to earn a J.D. degree in two academic years.
+The Dean shall review the student’s transcript and determine which courses, if any, and the number of credit hours, if any, that the College of Law may accept.
+A student admitted with advanced standing shall be granted up to 29 credit hours towards advanced standing for law studies completed outside the U.S. and thereby be eligible to earn the J.D. degree in two academic years.

 Applicants living outside the United States should apply online through the Law School Admission Council (LSAC).
 Toledo Law does not require an application fee.